puppetlabs/puppet-docs/source/guides/from_source.markdown

 For testing purposes, you will usually want to run puppet master with the `--verbose` and `--no-daemonize` options and run puppet agent with the `--test` option.
 For day-to-day use, you should create an init script for puppet agent (see the examples in the source's `conf/` directory) and use a Rack server like Passenger or Unicorn to run puppet master.

 > Note: You should never attempt to run Puppet or Facter binaries while your current working directory is in `/usr/src`.
 This is because Ruby automatically adds the current directory to the load path, which can cause the projects' spec tests to accidentally be loaded as libraries.
+Facter in particular will usually fail when this is done.

 Periodically Update the Source or Switch Versions
 -----